 For now, I’ll keep working, a little at a time, toward this greater future I envision.
-That work includes posting more blogs like this one, adding content to my youtube channel at https://youtube.com/c/WillForbes87 and getting my website off the ground.
+That work includes posting more blogs like this one, adding content to my youtube channel at https://youtube.com/c/WillForbes87, and getting this website off the ground.

 So that’s where I’m at.
-That’s the best introduction I could give on my life right now.
-Thanks for reading – hit me up any time at fb.me/wforbes87 … stay tuned for more.
+That’s the best introduction I could give to my life right now.
+Thanks for reading – hit me up any time at linkedin.com/ … stay tuned for more.